 The first single-ended amp I owned was a beautiful 1960s Gibson GA-8 purchased from an American jazz guitarist living in Caloundra.
 Technically speaking, the amp was classed as “dual” (or parrallel) single-ended, meaning that it used two power tubes instead of the usual one.
 For many years, I sincerely regretted selling that amp, but I was bitten by the bug.
 Now I make my own single-ended amps (see picture).

 If you’ve never tried a single-ended amp then you don’t know what you’re missing!
 A lot of guitarists I talk to are unaware of what single-ended amps are, and of those that have heard of them, most have never tried one.
 Be warned however, that what these beauties offer in terms of pure sound and very musical, touch responsiveness is accompanied by some (mostly charming) quirks worth exploring before deciding if they’re the right amp for you.

 1) This first link leads to an interesting and informative forum discussion thread regarding the pros and cons of single-ended tube guitar amps.
 Best quote: “Playing through a Class A circuit is very much like, having the guitar plugged into your Central Nervous System. ” Well said.
 (LENGTH: 3 pages):

-2) If you’re still a tad confused about what constitutes a single-ended, push-pull or Class A amp, then check out the following Guitar Player article.
+2) If you’re still a tad confused about what constitutes a single-ended, push-pull or Class A amp, then check out the following article (originally published in Guitar Player).
 In this online piece, Dave Hunter clears up some of the common misconceptions regarding these various approaches to tube amp design.
-It also deals with the topics of cathode biasing and negative feedback (LENGTH: 1900 words):
+It also deals with the topics of cathode biasing and negative feedback (LENGTH: 2088 words):

 Some more examples of single-ended tube guitar amps